christopher-pott/CATSReferenceCollectionsDb/README.md

 When called, grunt will automatically run the tests, both backend and frontend.

-An explanation of the tests and testing tools used in this application can be found at /test/README.md
+An explanation of the tests and testing tools used in this application can be found [here](/test/README.md).

 ## Example App

-The CATS instance of the database can be viewed [here](https://github.com/btford/angular-express-blog).
+The CATS live instance of the database can be found [here](http://www.cats-cons.dk/).
 Editing records requires login credentials.

 ## Contact
 CATS